-From Margaret on November 13th, 2011 in Energy Efficiency
+From Engineering on November 13, 2011 in Energy Efficiency

 Winter is quickly approaching—and so are those rising heating bills.
 While it’s nearly impossible to quit central heat (especially in frigidly cold states), you may be interested to know that you can take action and reduce your heating bill by as much as 30% this winter.

 How?
 Read on to find out.